microsoft/playwright/docs/src/ci.md

 ## CI configurations

+The [Command line tools](./browsers#install-system-dependencies) can be used to install all operating system dependencies in CI.

 ### GitHub Actions

-The [Command line tools](./browsers#install-system-dependencies) can be used to install all operating system dependencies on GitHub Actions.

 #### On push/pull_request
 * langs: js